marutimuthu/influxdb-nodejs/README.md

 # Getting Started:

-It is assumed that you have an influx instance running on your local system.

-Install: npm run install
+Install script: npm run install
-Start: npm run start
+Start script: npm run start

+This project will let you launch a GUI of the DB as well as run a backend server for InfluxDB on nodejs.

+Reference:
 [UI](https://github.com/danesparza/influxdb-ui)
 [influxdb-nodejs](https://github.com/vicanso/influxdb-nodejs)